WNYC Archive and Preservation Process

 Name That Tune: Determining Audio Formats

 The archivist must determine the proper playback medium in order to listen to and preserve historic recordings.
-Discs and cylinders have grooves of varying size; tape formats also have variables of speed, track configuration and tape thickness.
-Recordings may be damaged by playback if you're using the wrong equipment or equipment that is not properly adjusted.
-Older acetate tape will simply snap or break easily.
+Discs and cylinders have grooves of varying size; tape formats also have varying speeds, track configurations and tape thickness.
+Recordings may be damaged by playback if you are using the wrong equipment or equipment that is not properly adjusted: for example, older acetate tape can easily break.

 Quality Control: Assessing Condition and Quantity of Audio Materials